Arvind Kejriwal

-Before joining politics, Kejriwal had worked in the Indian Revenue Service.
-Kejriwal is a mechanical engineer from Indian Institute of Technology (IIT) Kharagpur.
-In 2012, he launched the Aam Aadmi Party, which got 28 seats in the 2013 Delhi Legislative Assembly election.
-Following the election, he assumed office as the Chief Minister of Delhi and resigned 49 days later over inability to mobilise support for his proposed anti-corruption legislation.
-After the 2015 elections, AAP registered an unprecedented majority.
-In 2020, he retained power despite the Bharatiya Janata Party's campaigning.
-His party registered another victory in 2022 Punjab Legislative Assembly election.
-Kejriwal is the most popular Chief Minister on Twitter and dubbed by media as Prime Minister Narendra Modi's biggest challenger.
+In 2012, he launched the AAP.
+In 2013, he assumed office as the Chief Minister of Delhi and resigned 49 days later over his inability to mobilise support for his proposed anti-corruption legislation.
+In the 2015 Delhi Legislative Assembly elections, the AAP registered an unprecedented majority.
+In subsequent 2020 elections, AAP re-emerged victorious and retained power in Delhi, following which, Kejriwal was sworn in as the Chief Minister of Delhi for the third time in a row.
+Outside Delhi, his party registered another major victory in 2022 Punjab Legislative Assembly election.